isaacs/node-lru-cache/README.md

   item when `cache.get()` retrieves it from the cache.

     Setting this option to `false` is only useful in rare scenarios.
-It effectively removes the whole point of this library, by no longer tracking "use" of cache entries.
+It significantly changes the behavior of this library, by no longer tracking "use" of cache entries.
 However, note that less recently _added_ items will still be dropped from cache as new items are added.